Nishan8583/go_concurrency_notes/README.md

 # go_concurrency_notes
 Contains notes i made for myself while reading Oreillys Concurrency in Go
+NOTE: topic i found interesting and helpful and which required more explaination has a seperate sections on them.

 ## Common issues in concurrency:
 1. Race conditions: 2 or more threads trying to access data in the same time.